CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 Perform mass detection on MS level 1: Menu: Raw data methods / Mass detection / Set filter : MS level 1

-[IMPORTANT] Set a intensity threshold at value corresponding to the triggering of the MS2 scan event.
+[IMPORTANT] Set a appropriate intensity threshold.
+You cam use the preview window to asses your data.
+As a rule of thumb, the value should at least correspond to the minimum value set for the triggering of the MS2 scan event.
+(Example: MAXIS-QTOF: 1E3, Q-Exactive 1E4)

 Perform mass detection on MS level 2.
-The same masslist name can be used: Menu: Raw data methods / Mass detection / Set filter : MS level 2.
+The same masslist name must be used: Menu: Raw data methods / Mass detection / Set filter : MS level 2.

 [IMPORTANT] Make sure to set an intensity threshold representative of noise level in the MS2 spectrum.
+This is typically lower than for MS1.
 Inappropriate intensity threshold could hamper the GNPS and Sirius export modules.
-For that reason, set it as low as possible(Example: QTOF: 100).
+(Example: MAXIS-QTOF: 1E2; Q-Exactive 1E3).
 If you have any doubt, set it to 0.

 ![img](img/mzmine/mass_detection_ms2.png)